Murder of Margaret Ann Pahl: Murder, investigation, and trial

 The case remained unsolved, with no new leads, until 2003 when police received a letter from a woman who claimed that Robinson had sexually abused her when she was a child in a series of Satanic ritual abuse that also involved human sacrifice.
 The woman, using the name "Survivor Doe", also filed a civil lawsuit against Robinson seeking financial damages for having been a victim of ritual abuse by Robinson and other adults dressed as nuns.
-The case was dismissed in 2011 due to having been filed too late.
+The case was dismissed in 2011 owing to having been filed too late.

 The accusations were sent to the prosecutor's cold case unit.
 Forensic tests indicated a sword-shaped letter opener that had been found in Robinson's apartment and stored without detailed examination was consistent with the weapon that inflicted the wounds; in the words of the prosecutor's expert, it could "not be ruled out".
 The tip of the opener fitted a wound in the jaw of the nun's exhumed body "like a key in a lock" according to prosecutors.

 Prosecutors also found three witnesses who said they had seen the priest near the chapel around the time of the killing.
 The case against Robinson went to trial on April 24, 2006.
 He was found guilty on all counts on May 11, 2006.
 This was the second conviction for homicide of a Catholic priest in the United States; Hans Schmidt, executed in 1916, was the first.
+The third was that of John Feit in 2017 for killing Irene Garza in 1960.

 On July 11, 2008, Ohio's Sixth District Court of Appeals reaffirmed his conviction, and in December 2008 the Ohio Supreme Court declined to hear his appeal.
 In April 2012 he again applied for his conviction to be quashed, but in February 2013 the Ohio 6th District Court of Appeals confirmed the denial of Robinson’s petition for post-conviction relief.
 Robinson's attorney said the decision would shortly be appealed to the Ohio Supreme Court, and once state appeals were exhausted, the case could move to U.S. District Court.